 What are the most in-demand soft skills?

-Learn more about how to showcase skills like communication on a CV.
+Learn more about how to showcase interpersonal skills on your CV.

 What are the most in-demand hard skills?